ccollicutt/ccollicutt.github.io/_posts/2021-07-30-supply-chain-security-part-1.md

 My opinion is that a secure supply chain requires that there is, effectively, preferably, no Dockerfile.
 In my opinion, there's too much power in Dockerfiles, too many ways to make mistakes and create security issues to allow people to have access to them, or for them to even be available.

 To me Dockerfiles are an anti-pattern, especially in large organizations with many applications.
 However, please don't get me wrong, Dockerfiles have been and will continue to be an amazing tool for developers to build container images, bringing that capability to the masses.
-That said, using then as part of a secure supply chain is challenging...I believe too challenging for most organizations.
+That said, using them as part of a secure supply chain is challenging...I believe too challenging for most organizations.
 It's preferable for the image build tool to not use Dockerfiles or at least abstract (hide) them away from the developers and application ops teams.
 However, when hiding things in technology we know that issues can and will still [leak out](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/), so perhaps best to just not have Dockerfiles at all.

 ### Separation of Concerns